 - Brine the chicken.
-To brine your chicken breasts.
+(Check the label of your chicken breasts.
 If they have already been pre-brined in a sodium solution, please skip this step.)
 Fill a large bowl with 1 quart of warm water and 1/4 cup kosher salt.
 Stir to combine until most of the salt is absorbed.
-Add the chicken breasts and let them sit in the mixture to brine for 15 minutes.
-Or you can also also cover the bowl and refrigerate for up to 6 hours.
+Add the chicken breasts and let them sit in the mixture to brine for 15 minutes, or you can also also cover the bowl and refrigerate for up to 6 hours.
 Remove the chicken breasts from the brine, rinse them with cold water, then pat them dry with paper towels.

 - Heat the oven.
 Preheat oven to 450°F.

 - Season the chicken.
 Place the chicken breasts in a single layer in a large baking dish*.
 Brush on both sides (turning once) evenly with the melted butter or olive oil.
 In a separate small bowl, whisk the salt, pepper, garlic powder and paprika until combined.
-Then sprinkle the mixture evenly over the chicken on both sides.
+Sprinkle the seasoning mixture evenly over the chicken on both sides.

 - Bake.
 Bake for 15-18* minutes, or until the chicken is cooked through and no longer pink.
-Cooking time will depend on the thickness of the chicken breasts, so I recommend using a cooking thermometer to know exactly when it is fully cooked.
-The thickest part of the breast, it should be 165°F. (Or, if you want the chicken to be a little bit browned and crispier on top, you can turn the broiler on high for the final 3-5 minutes and broil the chicken until it is cooked through and golden on top.
-Keep a close eye on the chicken so that it does not overcook and/or burn.)
+Cooking time will depend on the thickness of the chicken breasts, so I recommend using a cooking thermometer to know exactly when the chicken is fully cooked.
+The thickest part of the breast should measure 165°F. (If you want the chicken to be a little bit browned and crispier on top, you can turn the broiler on high for the final 3-5 minutes of the cooking time and broil the chicken until it is cooked through and golden on top.
+Keep a close eye on the chicken, however, so that it does not overcook and/or burn.)

 - Rest the chicken.
 Once the chicken is cooked, remove the pan from the oven, transfer the chicken to a clean plate, and loosely tent the plate with aluminum foil.
 Let the chicken rest for at least 5-10 minutes.